What to Expect from your Library

 - Lost or damaged items are subject to full replacement costs or payment in kind… speak to your Teacher Librarian

-- Students on spares are welcome to use the Library, where space allows, unless there are special events taking place which render it closed.
+- Students on spares are welcome to use the Library, when and where space allows, unless there are special events taking place which render it closed.
+(We have lots of special events!!)

 - Additionally, the teacher-librarian volunteers her extra-curricular time to keep the library open before school, at lunch, and after school on most regular school days, 8:00 a.m. – 4:00 p.m.
 (3:10 p.m. on Fridays).